Health Savings Accounts - FAQ's

 - The HSA may serve the dual purpose of providing for both medical and retirement expenses.

 You, your employer, or both may contribute to your HSA.
 However, the total contributions are limited annually.
-The 2020 maximum contribution is $3550 for individuals, $7100 for families, or the amount of the health plan deductible, whichever is less.
-(HSA holders 55 and older may contribute an additional $1000 per year as a catch-up contribution, which means $4550 for an individual and $8100 for a family.)
+The 2023 maximum contribution is $3,850 for individuals, $7,750 for families, or the amount of the health plan deductible, whichever is less.
+(HSA holders 55 and older may contribute an additional $1,000 per year as a catch-up contribution.)

 - Spouses or dependents can also use the money for qualified, un-reimbursed medical expenses.